 The Message to the Christians (Revelation 2:24-25)

 Not every believer in Thyatira was immoral.
-There were some who knew God’s holy standards and would not budge from them.
+Some knew God’s holy standards and would not budge from them.
 The message for those who did not engage in the cult of immorality was to stand their ground—“hold fast what you have till I come” (verse 25).

 The Message to the Conquerors (Revelation 2:26-29)